tewhatuora/api-standards/docs/api-development/Asynchronous APIs/02-MessageTypes.md

 **Characteristics:**

-- Minimal information is being transferred which can reduce risk
+- Minimal information is being transferred which can reduce risk of unauthorised information disclosure
 - Less risk of data being out of sync, as the API Consumer fetches the latest data if it is required
 - API Consumers may need to fetch the data outside of the Async API if they need to know more about the event
 - Smaller contracts and data schemas allow for easier future changes

 This message type **SHOULD** be used if the API Provider does not have full control or knowledge of the event data being sent.

-### Event-Carried State Transfer (Fat/Thick events)
+### Event-Carried State Transfer (Thick events)

 This message type is used when you want consumers to have information about the event that has occurred, without them needing to contact the source system for more information.
-These event types typically contain ALL the current event/domain data, hence the colloquial name "fat events".
+These event types typically contain ALL the current event/domain data, hence the colloquial name "thick events".

 Example event carried state transfer message: